Exploiting Verified Neural Networks via Floating Point Numerical Error: Problem definition

-All these implementations use single precision floating point arithmetic for inputs and outputs of each layer while exhibiting different numerical error behavior.
-We present in the following section our techniques for constructing adversarial examples for all of them.
-Specifically, for a given implementation $\nnimpl{\cdot}{W}$, our algorithm finds pairs of $(x_0,\, \xadv)$ represented as single precision floating point numbers such that \begin{enumerate} \item $0 \le x_0 \le 1$ and $0 \le \xadv \le 1$ \item $\norminf{\xadv-x_0} \le \epsilon$ \item The \verb|MIPVerify| verifier claims that \eqnref{robustness-def} holds for $x_0$ \item $\cw{\nnimpl{\xadv}{W}}{t_0} < 0$ \end{enumerate} Note that the first two conditions can be accurately specified for an implementation compliant with the IEEE-754 standard, because the computation only involves element-wise subtraction and max-reduction which incurs no accumulated error. \verb|MIPVerify| adopts a commercial solver Gurobi~\cite{gurobi} for solving the MILP problem with double precision.
-Therefore to ensure that our adversarial examples satisfy the constraints considered by the solver, we also require that the first two conditions hold for $\xadv' = \floatdouble{\xadv}$ and $x_0'=\floatdouble{x_0}$ that are double precision representations of $\xadv$ and $x_0$.
+Note that the first two conditions are accurately defined for any implementation compliant with the IEEE-754 standard \citep{ieee754}, because the computation only involves element-wise subtraction and max-reduction that incur no accumulated error.
+The \verb|Gurobi| solver used by \verb|MIPVerify| operates with double precision internally.
+Therefore, to ensure that our adversarial examples satisfy the constraints considered by the solver, we also require that the first two conditions hold for $\xadv'=\floatdouble{\xadv}$ and $\vxz'=\floatdouble{\vxz}$ that are double precision representations of $\xadv$ and $\vxz$.